jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 Open `Chartbuilder/src/js/components/svg/ChartFooter.jsx`.
 There's a lot of changes here so I'll link to the [actual commit](https://github.com/golfecholima/Chartbuilder/commit/4606247b7d3931f362c037f11eb718edfea6a601).
 There are two important areas to note here for further tweaking:

 - Lines 99-101, where the ` + 30` dictates the offset distance of the credit text from the left side of the chart.
-- Lines 139-140, which dictate the size of the logo.
+- Lines 139-142, which dictate the size of the logo and where the logo file itself lives should you need to change that.

+Once you've made all the changes in the aforementioned commit, save.

-Next create the file `SvgImage.jsx` in `Chartbuilder/src/js/components/svg/`.
+Next, create the file `SvgImage.jsx` in `Chartbuilder/src/js/components/svg/`.
 Add the following contents to that file:

 ```babel
 // Svg image elements used to annotate chart